How can I contest my citation?

 What is the difference between a private parking ticket/violation and a City parking citation?

-Private parking tickets are between the property owner or their representative/parking company and the owner of the vehicle with the parking violation, they do not involve the City.
-Property owners can charge people for parking on their property, but they cannot issue lawful tickets or suspend a driver's license.
+Private parking tickets are issued by an owner or representative of a parking lot.
+These tickets are not enforced by the City of Wichita.
+Property owners can charge people for parking on their property, and they may place the bill on the vehicle in the form of a private ticket.
 Consumers can contact the parking company if they have questions or wish to appeal the violation.
 They should follow the process described on their ticket.
 Appeals are generally handled on a case-by-case basis.
 If a private lot is properly signed, the City of Wichita is authorized to write a parking ticket to enforce restrictions.
 City of Wichita tickets should not be confused with private tickets and must be handled through Municipal Court.

 Does an individual with a disability need to pay a parking meter?